Electrical Cabling Throughout History in Melbourne

 Vulcanised Indian Rubber (VIR) Cable – 1910s to 1950s

 Vulcanised Indian Rubber (VIR) cable is a copper conductor that is insulated with vulcanised rubber.
 The rubber insulation is then covered with a wax-impregnated cotton sheath to protect the cable from moisture damage.
-The VIR cabling was often installed in timber ducting or a metal conduit, and a bare earth cable may have been run alongside the VIR cable.
+The VIR cabling was often installed in timber ducting, or a metal conduit, and a bare earth cable may have been run alongside the VIR cable.

-VIR cable was most commonly installed in Melbourne in the period between 1910 and 1950.
-Our electricians come across this type of cable almost every week but it is most common in some of the older suburbs we service like Hawthorn, Kew, Balwyn, Camberwell and Surrey Hills.
-Unfortunately our electricians too often find homes where previous electricians have joined into these crumbling old cables when they’re installing new power points and light fittings.
+Unfortunately, our electricians too often find homes where previous electricians have joined these crumbling old cables when they install new power points and light fittings.
 This can be very dangerous and puts the home and occupants at risk of fire or electric shocks.
-It’s important to have a good local electrician that you can trust to provide you with the right advice and information about the electrical safety of your home.
+It’s important to have a good local electrician that you can trust to provide you with the right advice and information about the safety of your home electrical system.

 VIR Cotton Rubber Cables